HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image166.png)

-- LogicDB name is unique and not empty
+LogicDB name is unique and not empty.

-- **Default Sharding Node** users can choose whether to configure or not.
+**Default Sharding Node** users can choose whether to configure or not.
 If it is not configured, table definition information needs to be added on the "Table Configuration" page of HotDB Management when creating tables under the logicDB.
 If it has been configured, table creation statement is directly executed under the logicDB bypassing HotDB Management (when a node is configured by default, execute table creation statement to create vertical sharding tables under the logicDB by default, and when multiple nodes are selected, sharding tables of AUTO_CRC32 type are created by default).

-- Click "**√**", then the logicDB is added successfully (at this time, the logicDB is empty).
+Click "√", then the logicDB is added successfully (at this time, the logicDB is empty).

-- When the number of existing LogicDBs exceeds the number of authorized LogicDBs, it is not allowed to add new LogicDBs.
+When the number of existing LogicDBs exceeds the number of authorized LogicDBs, it is not allowed to add new LogicDBs.

 ![](assets/hotdb-management/image167.png)